 We help protect energy consumers by setting the rules for everyone involved in the supply and sale of electricity and gas in Victoria.
 Read more about how we regulate the electricity and gas industries.

-To compare the prices currently offered by different electricity and gas retailers, visit the government’s Victorian Energy Compare website.
+- Compare the prices currently offered by different electricity and gas retailers on the government’s Victorian Energy Compare website.

 If your electricity supply goes out for more than twelve hours, you may be entitled to payments under the guaranteed service level scheme.

 Due to the essential nature of energy as a service, there are a set of arrangements in place to maintain supply for customers if a retailer is unable to provide electricity or gas.